TendTo/Topic-Carousel/README.md

 # TopicCarousel

 Carousel with infinite scroll with the ability to filter items through topics.
-Does not need any dependency.
+Does not rely on any other dependency.

+> ❗️ This package just started development, it isn't functional right now.
+> Still, feel free to contribuite

-## Use
+## ▶️ Use

-Install with npm
+Install the package

 ```bash
 npm i topic-carousel